ShinaJr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 The 5-strstr.c program writes a function that locates a substring.
 The 7-print_chessboard.c program writes a function that prints the chessboard.
 The 8-print_diagsums.c program writes a function that  prints the sum of the two diagonals of a square matrix of integers.
+The 100-set_string.c program writes a function that sets the value of a pointer to a char.